Skip to Content

 For more information, email Project Manager, Anita Wong or call her at 905-771-5461.

-The City is undertaking the detailed design for the proposed traffic signals at the West Beaver Creek Road and West Pearce Street intersection.
+The City completed the detailed design for the proposed traffic signals at the West Beaver Creek Road and West Pearce Street intersection.
 The scope of work includes installation of new traffic signal conduits and equipment, pavement markings and signage, and minor road widening on West Pearce Street.

 Teefy Avenue, Moodie Drive, Tennison Road, Jenkins Drive, Udine Court Reconstruction

-The City is undertaking the detailed design for the the replacement of the watermain on Teffy Avenue, Moodie Drive, Tennison Road, Jenkins Drive and Udine Court.
+The City is undertaking the detailed design for the replacement of the watermain on Teefy Avenue, Moodie Drive, Tennison Road, Jenkins Drive and Udine Court.
 The scope of work may include removal and replacement of curb and gutter, new asphalt pavement, watermain replacement, sanitary and storm sewer upgrades and streetlight improvements.
-Detailed design is scheduled to commence in 2026, pending Council approval.
-The field investigations will commence in Fall 2025.
+Detailed design is scheduled to commence in 2026.
+The anticipated construction commencement is scheduled to begin in 2029, subject to future budget approval.

 The City is undertaking the detailed design for the proposed traffic signals on Trench Street approximately 300 m north of Major Mackenzie Drive West.
 The scope of work includes installation of new traffic signal conduits and equipment, pavement markings and signage, lighting improvements on Trench Street.